Governance News 13 August 2018

 • In Brief | Former directors face questioning over Carillion's collapse: The Guardian reports that nearly seven months after Carillion entered liquidation, The Insolvency Service has finished transferring 278 contracts to new suppliers and officials are now expected to devote more time to an investigation into why the company failed, including a closer examination of the role played by former directors.
 The inquiry will run alongside two parallel investigations by the FCA and FRC into Carillion's failure.

-Full coverage of this weeks content is now available
+Full coverage of this weeks content is now available.
+Past issues are available

 Contact